loic-lb/Daisy-ML/README.md

 You then need to import these annotations into QuPath and use the provided scripts in  to extract nuclei features.

-Lastly, the features are averaged accross each patch used for clustering and compiled into a single csv file with clustering assignement.
+Lastly, the features are averaged across each patch used for clustering and compiled into a single csv file with clustering assignement.
 To reproduce the analysis, please use the following command line:

 ```
 python ./script_compile_annotation_measurements.py --features_matrix ./Results/clustering/features_matrix_cohort_1.pickle --pretrained_kmeans ./Results/clustering/kmeans_model_cohort_1.pickle --cohort_indices 1